top of page

 Innervation:

-• The triceps brachii is innervated by the radial nerve, which is crucial for elbow extension and contributes to the proprioceptive sensation of the joint.
+• The triceps brachii is innervated by the radial nerve, which is crucial for elbow extension and contributes to the joint's proprioceptive sensation.

 Biomechanical Role: